What is folliculitis?

 Folliculitis may be primary or secondary.
 Most cases of folliculitis in cats are secondary to an underlying condition (see above).
 The most common bacteria found in feline folliculitis is Pasteurella, Streptococci, and Malassezia.

 Your veterinarian will carefully examine your cat’s skin and obtain a medical history from you.
-In most cases, diagnosis can be made by examination alone.
 He may need to rule out other possible causes such as ringworm, eosinophilic granuloma, and cancer.
 These may include:

-If an allergy is suspected, a patch test may be given, this exposes your cat to multiple “allergens” (common substances which can cause allergies), and the skin is then evaluated for redness/swelling to a particular allergen.
+- Patch test to expose the skin to multiple “allergens” (common substances which can cause allergies), and the skin is then evaluated for redness/swelling to a particular allergen.

 Finding the underlying cause, and treating if possible.

-If acne is suspected, switching from plastic to glass or ceramic food bowls.
-Food and water bowls should be thoroughly washed out daily.
-The skin should be cleaned with a topical preparation such as hydrogen peroxide, iodine (diluted to the colour of weak tea), or Epsom salts.
+- Switch from plastic to glass or ceramic food bowls and wash daily.
+Clean the skin with iodine (diluted to the colour of weak tea), Epsom salts or witch hazel.

-If an allergy is the cause, removing the allergen if possible.
-Common allergens include plants, food, chemicals, soaps and detergents.
+- If an allergy is a cause, removing the allergen if possible.
+Common allergens include plants, food, chemicals, soaps, and detergents.

-Topical glucocorticoids may be prescribed to reduce inflammation and itchiness.
+- Topical glucocorticoids to reduce inflammation and itchiness.